Graph Isomorphism Testing¶

 | IsoBench | 100 % |

-- Strongly Regular Graphs (SRG): every edge has identical local structure (same degree, same common-neighbour counts).
-DRESS assigns the same value to every edge and cannot distinguish non-isomorphic SRGs with the same parameters.
+- Strongly Regular Graphs (SRG): every edge has identical local structure (same degree, same common-neighbor counts).
+Original-DRESS assigns the same value to every edge and cannot distinguish non-isomorphic SRGs with the same parameters. Δ¹-DRESS overcomes this: all 51,816 tested graphs across 34 hard benchmark families are fully separated.
+See Large-scale SRG separation below.

 Relationship to Weisfeiler–Leman¶